aws-samples/eb-php-wordpress/README.md

         INFO: createEnvironment is starting.

 ## Networking configuration
 Modify the configuration files in the .ebextensions folder with the IDs of your [default VPC and subnets](https://console.aws.amazon.com/vpc/home#subnets:filter=default), and [your public IP address](https://www.google.com/search?q=what+is+my+ip).

  - `.ebextensions/efs-create.config` creates an EFS file system and mount points in each Availability Zone / subnet in your VPC.
+Identify your default VPC and subnet IDs in the [VPC console](https://console.aws.amazon.com/vpc/home#subnets:filter=default).
+If you have not used the console before, use the region selector to select the same region that you chose for your environment.
  - `.ebextensions/ssh.config` restricts access to your environment to your IP address to protect it during the WordPress installation process.
+Replace the placeholder IP address near the top of the file with your public IP address.

 ## Deploy WordPress to your environment
 Deploy the project code to your Elastic Beanstalk environment.

 First, confirm that your environment is `Ready` with `eb status`.
 Environment creation takes about 15 minutes due to the RDS DB instance provisioning time.